 Directing art was Boris Acosta's first time and it was not an easy task.
 He wanted everything fast, but even though the paintings were coming along great, there were many interpretation mistakes made in the process.
 Time was not on his side and his artist, Dino Di Durante, needed some help, which he got from Avetik Balaian and Riccardo Pratesi.

 Dino Di Durante is a concept artist himself, who took on the hard task of bringing to life Dante's Inferno on canvas that made their way into film and books.
 The details, rich colors and accurate representation where accomplished with the help of Lucia Checchi, Avetik Balain and Dantologist Riccardo Pratesi.
-Durante's profound interpretation of Hell surpasses that of all others who have attempted to understand what Dante Alighieri put into words seven centuries ago.
+Durante's profound interpretation of Hell surpasses that of all others who have attempted to understand what Dante Alighieri put into words over seven centuries ago.